Time-uniform central limit theory and asymptotic confidence sequences: Proofs of the main results

-\begin{lemma}[Strong Gaussian approximation of the sample average] Let $(Y_t)_{t=1}^\infty$ be an iid sequence of random variables with mean $\mu$, variance $\sigma^2$, and $q > 2$ finite absolute moments.
-Suppose $\widehat \sigma_t$ is an almost-surely consistent estimator for $\sigma$ (such as the sample standard deviation).
-Let $(G_t)_{t=1}^\infty$ be a sequence of iid standard Gaussian random variables.
-Then
+\begin{lemma}[Strong Gaussian approximation of the sample average] Let $(Y_t)_{t=1}^\infty$ be an \iid{} sequence of random variables with mean $\mu$, variance $\sigma^2$, and let $\widehat \sigma_t^2$ be the sample variance.
+Then (after sufficiently enriching the probability space), there exist \iid{} Gaussian random variables $(G_t)_{t=1}^\infty$ such that